 Recently staff has partnered with a small group of program participants, including members of the Sustainability Task Force, Naperville Park District, North Central College and non-profits (churches), to evaluate and recommend possible enhancements and modifications.
-The group meet two times as well as several e-mail correspondences.
+The group met two times as well as several e-mail correspondences.
 Items discussed included, but were not limited to;

-- A greater percentage of the moneys collected should buy more RECs, - A grant option for residents because they are the majority of the participants, - Increase the grant program for non-residents in order to incentives more solar on the ground in Naperville, - Offer a 100% REC only program, - Start an educational campaign, - Make the program more transparent, - Continue to support a municipal solar installation, - Talk with the school districts on possible programs, - Offer grants for permitting fees for renewable installations, - Offer an electric vehicle incentive, and - Methods on spending down the cash balance, etc...
+- A greater percentage of the moneys collected should buy more RECs, - A grant option for residents because they are the majority of the participants, - Increase the grant program for non-residential customers in order to incentivize more solar on the ground in Naperville, - Offer a 100% REC only program, - Start an educational campaign, - Make the program more transparent, - Continue to support a municipal solar installation, - Talk with the school districts on possible programs, - Offer grants for permitting fees for renewable installations, - Offer an electric vehicle incentive, and - Methods on spending down the cash balance

+Because it is imperative to solicit feedback from a large number of program participants, a survey is currently being developed for distribution by the end of this year.
+Also, the Sustainability Task Force will be providing additional input.

+In addition, earlier this year the Illinois Appellate Court affirmed the Illinois Commerce Commission's (ICC) decision of the Illinois Power Agency Plan to allow customer owned solar facilities located in the service territories of municipal electric utilities and rural cooperative to participate in the Future

-Because it is imperative to solicit feedback from a large number of program participants, a survey is currently being developed for distribution this fall.
-Also, the Sustainability Task Force will be solicited to provide additional input.
-In addition, on July 11, 2019 ComEd filed in the Illinois Supreme Court a petition for leave to appeal the Illinois Appellate Court affirmation of the Illinois Commerce Commission decision and Illinois Power agency Plan to allow customer owned solar facilities located in the service territories of municipal electric utilities and rural cooperative to participate in the Future Energy Jobs Act (FEJA) incentive programs.
-This will have a significant impact on any Naperville electric customer considering installing a solar facility.
+Energy Jobs Act (FEJA) incentive programs.
+This allows Naperville customers to collect incentives to help offset the cost of installing solar facilities.
+As an example, for a solar installation on the home of an average residential electric consumption user, the cost to install the system would be approximately \$10,000.
+The incentive from the FEJA program would be approximately \$4,400.
+On July 11, 2019 ComEd filed in the Illinois Supreme Court a petition for leave to appeal the Illinois Appellate Court ruling.
+To date, the decision of the Illinois Supreme Court to hear the case is still pending.
+This may have a significant impact on any Naperville customer considering installing a solar facility.

-There is more information needed to consider a comprehensive program overall including a discussion on establishing measurable goals.
+There is more information needed to consider a comprehensive program overall, including a discussion on establishing measurable goals.
 However, there is great interest from the group in providing some immediate changes.
-At this time, the group recommends, and staff concurs with the following modifications as a stepped approach to updating the program.
+At this time, the group recommends, and PUAB and staff concur with the following modifications as a stepped approach to updating the program.